FOSSEE/FLOSS-Arduino-Book/README.md

 ## Reporting an issue
 Any issues faced while executing the code for running the experiments can be reported by opening a `New issue` in the repository.
-However, the readers are recommended to glance at the existing issues to check whether their issues have alraedy been reported / addressed.
+However, the readers are recommended to glance at the existing issues to check whether their issues have already been reported/addressed.
+One may also write to `FLOSS-arduino@fossee.in` for any queries.

 ## License
 The soft-copy/electronic-version of these books is released under Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND)